pingcap/tidb-operator/docs/local-dind-tutorial.md

     2. Find host IP address of the cluster.

-        DinD is a k8s cluster running inside docker containers, so Services expose ports to the containers' address, instead of the real host machine.
-We can find IP addresses of docker containers by `kubectl get nodes -o yaml | grep address`.
+        DinD is a K8s cluster running inside Docker containers, so Services expose ports to the containers' address, instead of the real host machine.
+We can find IP addresses of Docker containers by `kubectl get nodes -o yaml | grep address`.

     3. Set up a reverse proxy.